 It’s in a sorry state at the moment though, with just the street level occupied as cafés.
 But it takes no imagination at all, as the light fades on a warm evening, to see the Bents on a balcony, listening to the trombones and clarinets in the bandstand below, as white-aproned waiters serve spritzers to the fashionable.
 Raise your boaters to them if you wish, for they sail in the morning on their travels – they will nod back for sure.

-The photo shows the ‘Grand Hôtel d’Angleterre’, Ermoúpoli (Sýros), a reproduction based on a contemporary postcard of the time (taken from ‘The Travel Chronicles of Mabel Bent‘, Vol, I (p.358), (and (©) Gerald Brisch and Archaeopress, Oxford).
+The photo shows the ‘Grand Hôtel d’Angleterre’, Ermoúpoli (Sýros), a reproduction based on a contemporary postcard of the time (taken from ‘The Travel Chronicles of Mabel Bent‘, Vol. I (p.
+358), (Archaeopress, Oxford, 2006).